 From War Profiteers to Frontier Corps, Lifeline has been around for as long as you can imagine.
 She is a combat medic, with dozens of unique abilities circled around her support role.
 Lifeline used to the main for a lot of players.
 However, with better support legends like Gibraltor and Wattson, she hasn’t been that popular until now.
 Apex Legends Season 6 has brought a bit of change to her character, transforming her from average to the best.
-Besides, you should check the Apex Legends Tier List to get better idea of her rankings comparing other legends in the game.

 In this article, we aren’t going to compare Lifeline’s ability with other legends.
 Instead, we will look at her abilities, season 6 changes, and how to use her efficiently.
 Other than that, we’ll also discuss various scenarios In which you will have to be cautious with a lifeline.

 - Lifeline is a great Legend that is available right when you start playing the game.

 - Her Tactical Ability deploys a healing drone.
 It attaches to the teammates nearby and heals them for 20 seconds at a rate of 7.5 health per second.

 - The Passive ability is used to revive fallen teammates.
 It also deploys a drone alongside a shield.

 - Lifeline’s Ultimate is unique.
 It calls in a Care Package that is dropped by a spaceship.
 This contains all medical equipment that can be used to heal yourself.

 - Lifeline is mostly used as a Support Player among teams in Apex Legends.